iirob/ros_opcua_communication/ros_opcua_impl_python_opcua/known_issues.md

 ## Bug in UaExpert in displaying a list of objects

-- [ ] The object value display window will be covered by the object list view.
-Happens only on Ubuntu Unity, not on KDE
+- [x] The object value display window will be covered by the object list view.
+Happens only on Ubuntu Unity, not KDE

+Users should try to use it on KDE.

 ## Wait for the new release of python-opcua

-- [ ] Now the current release does not include our type_dictionary_builder.py, wait for new release.
+- [ ] The current release does not include our type_dictionary_builder.py, wait for new release.